On Risk and Time Pressure: When to Think and When to Do: Introduction

 \citet{10.1093/restud/rdw008,10.2307/23045643,nikandrova2018dynamic,10.1257/aer.20171000,Francetich2019} study the problem of dynamically distributing effort across several projects.
 However, none of them addresses the risk-time tradeoff. \citet{Francetich2019} studies the choice of allocating effort to two correlated bandits, \citet{10.2307/23045643} features myopic agents, and \citet{10.1093/restud/rdw008} considers a two-period overlapping-generations model.
 By construction, neither reproduces the switching dynamics we obtain. \citet{nikandrova2018dynamic} model an agent who irreversibly selects between two alternatives.
 The agent uses experimentation to learn about her options beforehand.
 In \Citet{10.1257/aer.20171000}, an agent can try to find a solution or to show that no solution exists.
 At the optimum, the agent uses only one of the available routes until she reaches an absorbing state.
 All five models are related in spirit, but the research question, the modeling choices, and the results are different.

 The two most closely related papers to ours are \citet{Bolton2009Thinking,FershtmanPavan}.
 Most notably, however, both of their models operate with an infinite time horizon and thus cannot produce the time-pressure dynamics of our finite-horizon problem.
 In their models, the tradeoff between arms is independent of calendar time.
-In our model, the available time window and associated time pressure constantly change, affecting the main tradeoff.
+The available time window and associated time pressure constantly change in our model, affecting the main tradeoff.

 \citet{Bolton2009Thinking} are also interested in the choice between thinking and doing.
 However, thinking plays a different role in their model.
 It is a tool to resolve uncertainties regarding future choices.
 In contrast, thinking in our model corresponds to the development of a new, previously unavailable route.